ahrenjasper/NST/README.md

 but may fail in some cases.
 Appending the command-line argument noBB to the nst.x call turns off this algorithm.

-The distributed code is set up to call Gaussian, but it can be made to call Molpro by appending the argument M to the command-line call of nst.x.
+The distributed code is set up to call Molpro.

-The code assumes a nonlinear molecule when counting states.

 III.
 Description of the Distribution